terraswarm/urban-heartbeat-kit/README.md

 The gateway can log all received packets to local storage.
 All packets are stored in JSON format and compressed.
 See the usage doc for enabling local logging.

+#### BLE Advertisement Sniffing

+Each gateway is sniffing for not only data packets it knows how to parse, but additionally all BLE advertisement IDs.
+Each ID and the RSSI for the packet is provided on the `ble-advertisements` MQTT topic.

 ### Interacting with the BBB